joshuaspence/StealthNet/README.txt

 	Alternatively, run the script `run_client.sh'.

 	To execute a server application execute the command `ant run_server'.
 	Alternatively, run the script `run_client.sh'.

-	The command `ant run' will execute a single server application and two client applications.
+Alternatively, the command `ant run' will execute a single server application and two client applications.